GeraldImo/GeraldImo/README.md

 - 👋 Hi, I’m @GeraldImo
-- 👀 I’m interested in coding with SQL and Python
+- 👀 I’m interested in coding with SQL , R and Python
-- 🌱 I’m currently strenthgening my skills in SQL and Python
+- 🌱 I’m open to collaborations on prjects using SQL, R or Python
 - 📫 How to reach me gedtlaks@gmail.com